LibraryOfCongress/citizen-dj/about.md

 ### Why the Library of Congress?

 The Library of Congress is our nation's de facto library and houses over 3 million sound recordings.
 In the early days of hip hop especially, DJs' reputation and knowledge were built on the size and diversity of their record collections.
 They would spend their time checking record stores, flea markets, or thrift shops, searching for the most obscure sounds from all sorts of genres and eras of music and spoken word; this phenomenon was called "crate digging."
-A goal of this project is to identify what is in our shared and collective "crate" of sonic culture and history as citizens of the United States.
+A goal of this project is to identify what is in our shared and collective "crate" of sonic culture and history as citizens of the United States (or the World since these sounds are free to use outside of the U.S.)

 The [U.S. Copyright Office](https://www.copyright.gov/) is also part of the Library of Congress.
 Since a goal of this project is to identify audio and video material that is free to use without restriction, it is meaningful if it is done within the Library of Congress since they are the authorities on copyright in the United States.
 In this way, the general public can feel confident that the audio and video materials that they find as a part of this project can be used however they want, for free, and without restriction.